skyline75489/pythondirector/README.txt

 Performance:

+  - On my 2005 notebook, load balancing against 4 SimpleHTTPServers serving a simple local file manages 700 requests/sec and 15Mbytes/sec.
+    This is talking over the loopback network interface, using apachebench (ab -c 5 -n 30000).

+    For comparision, talking directly to a single backend gets 1900 requests/sec at 44Mbytes/sec.

+    This is a Dell Latitude D600 with a 2.0GHz Pentium M CPU, running Ubuntu Breezy (05.10).
+The CPU's power management was disabled for the tests.

+    So unless you're serving really really stupidly high hit rates it's unlikely to be pythondirector causing you difficulties.
+700 requests/sec is 60 million hits per day, and that's over a terabyte per day of traffic. pythondirector also scales nicely with CPU, although it won't get any benefits from multiple CPUs.

-  - On my 2004 notebook, load balancing an Apache on the same local Ethernet (serving a static 18K text file) gets 155 connections per second and 2850 kbytes/s throughput (apachebench -n 2000 -c 10).
+  - As a historical note, my 2003 notebook, load balancing an Apache on the same local Ethernet (serving a static 18K text file) gets 155 connections per second and 2850 kbytes/s throughput (ab -n 2000 -c 10).
     Connecting directly to the Apache gets 180 conns/sec and 3400kbytes/s.
-So unless you're serving really really stupidly high hit rates it's unlikely to be pythondirector causing you difficulties.
-(Note that 155 connections/sec is 13 million hits per day...)

-  - Running purely over the loopback interface to a local Apache seems to max out at around 350 conns/second.
+    This was a Dell Inspiron with a 700MHz P3M.

+  - Python 2.5 is approximately 10% faster than Python 2.3.

 ----------------------------------------------------------------------